-Due to the current situation with COVID-19 and to the newly issued measures taken to prevent the spread of the virus, we’ve gathered useful information for anyone who is planning to travel, currently living abroad in a region affected by the coronavirus, or about to move.
+Due to the current situation with COVID-19 and to the newly issued measures taken to prevent the spread of the virus, we’ve gathered a complete Covid-19 guidance with useful information for anyone who is planning to travel, currently living abroad or about to move.

 We strongly recommend you to monitor updates and alerts for the current information in your destination.
-Please note that if COVID-19 is spreading in? your destination, but not where you live, you may be a higher risk of exposure if you travel there.
+Please note that if COVID-19 is spreading in your destination, you may be a higher risk of exposure if you travel there.
 To help you make the best decisions, communicate with your hotel and airline directly, and access the World Health Organization website to get updated recommendations for international traffic in relation to the COVID-19 outbreak.

 Since this was classified as a pandemic situation by W.H.O., thousands of flights have been cancelled by airlines and many companies are adopting a flexible booking cancellation or allowing passengers to rebook their flights.
 To understand how the outbreak could affect your travel plans, please contact your company to get the necessary information regarding your travel rights.